 - Internal Affairs Division is comprised of the Police Misconduct Section and the OPC Liaison Unit.
 The Police Misconduct Section investigates most complaints by citizens against police officers and other MPDC members.
 The OPC Liaison Unit coordinates the investigation of those citizens' complaints filed with the Office of Police Complaints.
 The Internal Affairs Division also investigates lethal and serious non-lethal uses of police force.

-- Medical Services Division
+- Internal Compliance Division

 - Court Liaision Division, which coordinates MPDC members' participation in court proceeedings and other court-related activities.